 Keep the scope of a flag as small as possible.
 Each flag should only do one thing.
 Both the code and the effects triggered by the flag changes, such as integrations and webhooks, should be small.
 Many small flags help prevent unintended impacts from flag targeting.
 Consider if your flag could actually be two flags with smaller scopes.

 Flags have two identifiers:

-- The name.
-Flag names only appear on the LaunchDarkly dashboard, above the flag's description and near other useful details about the flag.
+- The flag name: Flag names only appear on the flags list, above the flag's description and near other useful details about the flag.

-- The key.
-This is how your flag is represented in LaunchDarkly's code.
+- The flag key: This is how your flag is represented in LaunchDarkly's code.
 Keys are the only identifier used in code, and that code usually has no other details about the flag.

 You specify both of these identifiers when you create a flag for the first time.

 You are likely to make many more flags in the future, and it helps to name them consistently.
 The best way to write comprehensible names is to use a flag naming scheme.

 Flag naming schemes should address at least three things: